Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Breaking Chain

 A crucial consistency requirement of any unified framework is the correct reproduction of SM hypercharge \cite{Georgi1999,Slansky1981} assignments.
-Here hypercharge does not arise as an independent $U(1)$ factor at the unification scale but is embedded non-trivially into the $SU(3)_A$ subgroup of $E_6$.
-For the definition of the hypercharge $Y$, identifying $Q_A$ as proportional to a $t_A$ generator of $SU(3)_A$ (we take $SU(3)_A$ generators normalized by $\mbox{Tr}(t_A^{\alpha}t_A^{\beta})=\tfrac12\delta^{\alpha\beta}$), one can fix $\alpha$ by requiring a particular component to have the SM value, \textit{e.g.} choosing one $(\mathbf{1},\mathbf{2})$ to be the Higgs with $Y=\tfrac12$: with $\alpha$ fixed, every multiplet is determined.
-Then the exotics that do not match SM families must be removed, for example acquiring a large vectorlike masses via $\mathbf{27}_H$-mediated Yukawas, as discussed in Section 4.8.
+Here hypercharge does not arise as an independent $U(1)$ factor at the unification scale but it must be embedded non-trivially into the $SU(3)_A$ subgroup of $E_6$.
+For the definition of the hypercharge $Y$, identifying $A$ as proportional to a $t_A$ generator of $SU(3)_A$ (we take $SU(3)_A$ generators normalized by $\mbox{Tr}(t_A^{\alpha}t_A^{\beta})=\tfrac12\delta^{\alpha\beta}$), one can fix $\beta$ by requiring a particular component to have the SM value: with $\alpha$ fixed, every multiplet is determined.
+Then the exotics that do not match SM families must be removed, for example acquiring a large vectorlike masses via Higgs-mediated Yukawas, as discussed in Section 4.8.